cascadiajs/cascadiajs-2022/src/views/content/conference/attend.md

 ## Child Care

 We are offering professional, on-site child care for kids 12 and under.
 Please check out our [Child Care Guide](/conference/child-care) for more information on what we are providing and how you can reserve your spot.

+## Bringing Guests

+Guests, including family, friends and significant others, are welcome!
+If you would like your guest to join you for meals and activities, they will need a [Guest Pass](/tickets).
+A Guest Pass includes breakfast, lunch and dinner on August 31 and September 1, the Farewell Brunch and planned activies.
+For guests 18 years and older, it also includes access to the Welcome Reception and two evening events.

+Alternatively, in place of purchasing a Guest Pass, your guests are free to dine at several different [on-site restaurants](https://www.sunriverresort.com/dining-eat-drink/food-and-drinks-overview).

 ## Pets